 Iowa is Another State to Avoid a Flavor Ban

-Iowa Governor Kim Reynolds also declined using an executive order to enforce a flavor ban, stating that other statewide flavor bans are being overturned and acknowledging that the majority of vaping-related illnesses were linked to illicit THC cartridges.
+Iowa Governor Kim Reynolds also declined using an executive order to enforce a flavor ban, stating that other statewide flavor bans are being overturned and acknowledging that the majority of vaping-related illnesses were linked to illicit THC vapes.

 Instead of a ban, the governor plans to reconsider raising the legal purchase age for vaping products from 18 to 21 as part of the Tobacco 21 initiative and has asked the Departments of Education, Human Services and Public Health to coordinate social media campaigns to raise awareness about the dangers of vaping.